-Geolocation is one of the most valuable assets to today’s OSINT strategy.
+Geolocation can be an incredibly valuable asset to your OSINT strategy.
 Photographs or videos shared publicly to social media often contain information about the locations where the photos originated.
 OSINT tools with geofencing capabilities allow users to draw a virtual perimeter around their location(s) of interest, and gain insights specific to that region.
 This location-based intelligence is essential to researchers and analysts, and is especially helpful with the verification process, which leads us to the next step in a complete OSINT strategy.

 Step 4: Verify